-This is the second in a series of stories about how brook trout conservation efforts in West Virginia’s Eastern Panhandle are helping restore the Potomac River and the Chesapeake Bay.
+This is the second in a series of stories about the great clean water work that is happening upriver in West Virginia, Delaware, and other states that don’t directly border the Bay.
 Much of the funding and resources for this critical work are only made possible through the landmark 40-year Bay partnership, a collaborative effort between states, the federal government, and local partners to reduce pollution and restore habitats across our remarkable watershed.
-Stay tuned for more stories about West Virginia’s work restoring the Bay and its rivers in the coming weeks.

 Bringing brook trout back to their native waters in eastern West Virginia isn’t just a job for Brandon Keplinger.
 It’s a mission.